 UUCC provides the evening meal at Loaves and Fishes on the third Sunday each month – Aug.
 19 this month.

 Please sign up here to prepare food for this meal and/or to help set up, serve, and clean up.

 Mindfulness Meditation Sundays at 9:30 a.m.
 Sundays

 Join us for Mindfulness Meditation at 9:30 a.m.
 Sundays in the Centering Room or at the Fire Circle.

 Meditators of all levels of experience are welcome.
 This is mainly silent meditation with some instruction, if needed, and with brief selected readings from eminent teachers.

-DRE’s June Message
+DRE’s August Message

 – Jamila Batchelder, Director of Religious Education